2023 Board of Directors and Officers

 Representative, NW Zone 3 – Vacant

-OSWCS Officer terms are for one year and our Board of Directors serve three years.
+OR SWCS Officer terms are for one year and our Board of Directors serve three years.
 Each year we elect officers from the Board of Directors.
 We are seeking dedicated, active members to serve on the Board of Directors.
-Duties include attendance of quarterly board meetings with the primary focus to facilitate educational events for members.
+Duties include attendance of board meetings with the primary focus to facilitate educational events for members.
 Interested in attending a board meeting?
-Email: email@example.com for the date and time of next meeting.
+Email: firstname.lastname@example.org for the date and time of next meeting.